equinix/equinix-sdk-go/services/fabricv4/docs/NetworkChangeOperation.md

 ### NewNetworkChangeOperation

-`func NewNetworkChangeOperation(op ServiceTokenChangeOperationOp, path string, value interface{}, ) *NetworkChangeOperation`
+`func NewNetworkChangeOperation(op PrecisionTimeChangeOperationOp, path string, value interface{}, ) *NetworkChangeOperation`

 NewNetworkChangeOperation instantiates a new NetworkChangeOperation object This constructor will assign default values to properties that have it defined,